Handwashing in Judaism: Before eating dipped fruit or vegetables

 Some sources speak of washing hands before eating a piece of food dipped in a liquid (e.g., water, honey, oil, milk, wine, etc.) which then clings to that piece.
 While the Shulhan Arukh requires the washing of hands before eating fruits that are merely damp with one of the seven liquids, Maimonides does not mention this stringency in his Mishneh Torah.
 Rabbi Yosef Qafih wrote that the enactment only applied to dipping fruits or vegetables in a liquid, but not when wetness merely clung to those fruits or vegetables by rinsing.
 Sephardic tradition is not to make a blessing over this handwashing, while Yemenite Jewish tradition is to make a blessing over this handwashing, since 'wherever there is a custom, the rule to be lenient in cases of doubtful blessings does not apply' (במקום מנהג לא אומרים ספק ברכות להקל).

 Nowadays this washing is not widely practiced, with one notable exception: During a Passover Seder, the hands are washed without reciting a blessing before eating karpas, a washing referred to as "Urchatz."

 Before worship

 A sink for ritual hand-washing at the entrance to the Ramban Synagogue.

 According to the Shulchan Aruch, a person should wash both hands before prayer.
-This hand washing does not require a cup (or similar vessel), though many have the custom to use a cup.
+This handwashing does not require a cup (or similar vessel), though many have the custom to use a cup.
 No blessing is recited on this washing.
 If water cannot be obtained, the hands may be cleaned differently.

 As the Shacharit prayer is commonly recited shortly after awakening, many Jews rely on handwashing upon awakening and do not wash their hands again before Shacharit.

 This washing is likened to the ritual purification required before entering the Temple in Jerusalem, in whose absence prayer, in Orthodox Judaism, serves in its place.